 Anyway, back to the Enfield.
 My example gleams as white as the driven snows of Annapurna.
 And with less than a thousand miles on the clock it’s nearly as virginal.
 Add some auxiliary LED lighting (since removed) and heated grips and it was a pretty good deal.

-With the Him’s trail biking potential, I’ve come up with a plan for a route recce in the High Atlas followed by a ride deep into the Western Sahara ahead of my spring Fly & Ride tour around Eastertime.
+With the Him’s trail biking potential, I’ve come up with a route recce in the High Atlas followed by a ride deep into the Western Sahara ahead of my spring 2019 Fly & Ride tour around Easter.
 If what I’ve read is true, the REH ought to plod steadily up and down the mountains and across deserts of southern Morocco.

 The Elephant in the Himalayas

 I suspect the many people who are curious about the Himalayan have little interest in Enfield’s long-established Bullet-based singles.
 I’m one of them.
 Things have probably moved on, but the old-style Bullets carry a stigma of crude manufacturing and poor reliability which cannot be excused by retro-cool looks or the ease of roadside repairs.

 The troubled launch of the original BS3 Himalayan a couple of years ago (more here) did nothing to dispel such concerns.
 And yet I can think of a couple of BMWs – a brand associated with a long outdated reputation for reliability (right) – which didn’t start off any better.
 This well known fact doesn’t stop them being best sellers, year after year.